By

 |

-How to Implement QR Code Authentication: A Walkthrough
+How to Implement a QR Code Authentication System: Scan to Login

 QR codes for "mobile-to-web QR code authentication."
 This authentication technique uses an already authenticated mobile app to authenticate the web app without the need to follow the same login process.
 We'll show you how to implement QR code authentication using JavaScript and a few frameworks.